Netherlands Antilles: History

-Spanish-sponsored explorers discovered both the leeward (Alonso de Ojeda, 1499) and windward (Christopher Columbus, 1493) island groups.
+Spanish explorers discovered both the leeward (Alonso de Ojeda, 1499) and windward (Christopher Columbus, 1493) island groups in the late 16th century.
 However, the Spanish Crown only founded settlements in the Leeward Islands.

-In the 17th century the islands were conquered by the Dutch West India Company and colonized by Dutch settlers.
+In the 17th century the islands were conquered by the Dutch West India Company and colonized by The Netherlands.
 From the last quarter of the 17th century, the group consisted of six Dutch islands: Curaçao (settled in 1634), Aruba (settled in 1636), Bonaire (settled in 1636), Sint Eustatius (settled in 1636), Saba (settled in 1640) and Sint Maarten (settled in 1648).
 In the past, Anguilla (1631–1650), the present-day British Virgin Islands (1612–1672), St. Croix and Tobago had also been Dutch.

 During the American Revolution Sint Eustatius, along with Curaçao, was a major trade center in the Caribbean, with Sint Eustatius a major source of supplies for the Thirteen Colonies.
 It had been called "the Golden Rock" because of the number of wealthy merchants and volume of trade there.
 The British sacked its only town, Oranjestad, in 1781 and the economy of the island never recovered.
-Unlike many other regions, few immigrants went to the Dutch islands, due to the weak economy.

 However, with the discovery of oil in Venezuela in the nineteenth century, the Anglo-Dutch Shell Oil Company established refineries in Curaçao, while the U.S. processed Venezuelan crude oil in Aruba.
 This resulted in booming economies on the two islands, which turned to bust in the 1980s when the oil refineries were closed.

 The various islands were united as a single country – the Netherlands Antilles – in 1954, under the Dutch crown.
 The country was dissolved on 10 October 2010.

-Curaçao and Sint Maarten became distinct constituent countries alongside Aruba which had become a distinct constituent country in 1986; whereas Bonaire, Sint Eustatius, and Saba (the "BES Islands") became special municipalities within the Netherlands proper.
+Curaçao and Sint Maarten became distinct constituent countries alongside Aruba which had become a distinct constituent country in 1986; whereas Bonaire, Sint Eustatius, and Saba (the BES islands) became special municipalities within the Netherlands proper.

 From 1815 onwards Curaçao and Dependencies formed a colony of the Kingdom of the Netherlands.
-Slavery was abolished in 1863, and in 1865 a government regulation for Curaçao was enacted that allowed for some very limited autonomy for the colony.
+In 1865 a government regulation for Curaçao was enacted that allowed for some very limited autonomy for the colony.
 Although this regulation was replaced by a constitution (Staatsregeling) in 1936, the changes to the government structure remained superficial and Curaçao continued to be ruled as a colony.